 The new building breaks ground, based on contributions from 78 major donors.

-Dean Kidwell and the Board of Overseers agreed that incoming freshmen could be admitted into the school, creating a four-year program.
+Dean Kidwell and the Board of Advisors agreed that incoming freshmen could be admitted into the school, creating a four-year program.

 Joseph M. Juran Center for Leadership in Quality is established.
 It's since become a nationwide leader in quality research.